UPDATE: We have a new YouTube channel. Please CLICK HERE to visit and subscribe to it for video lessons.

 Whichever language(s) you speak, I’m sure you know quite a handful of its two-letter words.
 In English, for example, we have an, am, is, go, to, be, do, and a host of other two-letter words with complete, independent meanings.
 This is no different in Twi.

-I welcome you to lesson 17 of the Twi Vocabulary course.
-The focus of this lesson is to introduce you to a number of two-letter words in Twi and their meanings.
+Today’s lesson aims to introduce you to a number of two-letter words in Twi and their meanings.
 A very important point to note before we proceed is the fact that a two-letter Twi word (most, actually) may carry more than a single meaning.
 In most such cases, the distinctions are made through variations in certain phonological features such as tone and nasalisation.

 Thus, pronunciation is key; a little error in the pronunciation of a two-letter Twi word and you’ll be referring to something completely different from what you intend saying.
 But, in a text lesson like this, I can only list the various meanings a single word may carry.
 Many of you have expressed interests in one-on-one conversational Skype sessions.
 I believe this will help a great deal as learners will get the chance to learn new stuff, practise what they’ve learnt and receive corrections on their speech.
 So, we are currently working on setting up a page where you can book available days and time slots.
 I will e-mail all subscribers when it is ready.